burakkurtarir/Music-App-with-Vue-Js/README.md

 The first page is entry page that includes register and sign in modules.
 When you registered or signed in, you will be routed to playlists page.
+Playlists page includes create playlist, list all playlists,add new music to playlists and get urls of muscis(listen musics) modules.